Pequanta/training_tasks/blockchain/README.md

 ### **Blockchain Application**

-This application is a Python-based blockchain system built with **FastAPI** and **Pydantic**, enabling users to create and manage transactions, mine blocks, and interact with a decentralized ledger.
+This application is a Python-based blockchain system built with **FastAPI** and **Pydantic**, enabling users to create and manage transactions and mine blocks.

 ---